Team-Let-s-Do/Lets-Do-Wiki/docs/camping/items.md

 }
 ];

+### Ender Backpacks
-But there also are two Ender Backpacks which open your Enderchest inventory.
+However, there are also two Ender backpacks that open the Enderchest inventory.

 <ItemList modId="camping" list={enderpacks} />
 export const enderpacks = [